How Adyen Is Simultaneously Disrupting Banks And The Payments Industry (OTCMKTS:ADYEY)

 Still, Adyen's platform provides even more value to clients.
 The platform is not just seamless, versatile and relatively cheap - no, I believe Adyen can provide even more value to merchants:

-'In addition to the scalability of solutions, significant untapped opportunity lies in enhancing the scalability and sophistication of data infrastructure to enable targeted use cases around enhanced authorization, fraud, and performance-based payments arrangements.'
+'In addition to the scalability of solutions, significant untapped opportunity lies in enhancing the scalability and sophistication of data infrastructure to enable targeted use cases around enhanced authorization, fraud, and performance-based payments arrangements.'- McKinsey

 As McKinsey rightly speculates, there is a huge untapped opportunity in data solutions surrounding payment processors, and I believe Adyen is ready to tap into that market.